Interview with Dave Zegeer,

 Consolidation sold the entire property in the four-county area to Bethlehem Steel on November 1, 1956.
 I was assistant to the president at that time and on November 1, 1956, stayed on as Division Superintendent.

 When you came here, the company still owned the houses?

 Yes, they were in the process of selling the houses at that time.

 What are some of the things the Kiwanis Club has done?

-Well, Kiwanis, like the Jr. Chamber of Commerce, Women’s Club and many other organizations, are good for areas and towns like this.
+Well, Kiwanis, like the Jr. Chamber of Commerce, Women’s Club, and many other organizations, are good for areas and towns like this.
 If we didn’t have them, the town would just do without some of the services and facilities that these organizations provide.
 The Kiwanis Club’s main way to raise money was the Minstrel and then we bought the field house which provided a

 recreational area, especially for the high school to play basketball in, and a lot of that work was done by Kiwanians themselves.
 Also, a swimming pool was built.
-The Raven Rock Park taken over by Kiwanis and this organization started the road that was built out to the park site on the cliff side and a lot of people that were born and raised in Jenkins had not been there.
+The Raven Rock Park was taken over by Kiwanis and this organization started the road that was built out to the park site on the cliffside and a lot of people that were born and raised in Jenkins had not been there.
 But

-developing the road provided an access to a lot of people to enjoy not only the picnic area, but the scenery from the Raven Rock.
+developing the road provided access to a lot of people to enjoy not only the picnic area but the scenery from Raven Rock.
 The main projects, which you hear very little about, are such as providing glasses and shoes for needy children in school and various other programs that take care of people that are in need.
 I’m glad the Jaycees are getting more involved because us

 Kiwanians need a little competition and you fellows are really giving it to us.